RedPointGlobal/redpoint-rpi/docs/migration.md

 ---

+## Template Customizations

+If you added custom template files to your v7.6 `chart/templates/` directory (e.g., CronJobs, NetworkPolicies, custom ConfigMaps) or modified any of the stock templates (e.g., added sidecars, init containers, extra env vars), these changes need to be carried forward manually.

+**With Interaction Copilot:**

+> "Analyze my v7.6 templates at /path/to/chart/templates for migration to v7.7"

+The Copilot compares your templates against the stock v7.6 versions, identifies every custom file and every modification, and provides specific guidance for each — including diffs and advice on which changes can now be expressed as values instead of template edits.

+**Without the Copilot:**

+1. Copy custom template files (files not in the stock v7.6 chart) to the v7.7 `chart/templates/` directory.
+Review for compatibility with v7.7 values paths.
+2. For modified stock templates, diff your version against the [stock v7.6 templates](https://github.com/RedPointGlobal/redpoint-rpi/tree/release/v7.6/redpoint-rpi/templates) and apply your changes to the v7.7 versions.
+3. Many v7.6 template-level customizations (probes, resources, labels, annotations, security context) can now be set through values or the `advanced:` block — check values first before editing templates.

+---

 ## Troubleshooting

 If services fail to start after upgrade, the most common cause is a v7.6 customization that wasn't carried over.
 Re-run the CLI to regenerate your overrides, or check the reference below.